gashcrumb/dynamic-plugins-getting-started/README.md

 ## Overview

+> Note: The Dynamic Plugin functionality is a tech preview feature of Red Hat Developer Hub and is still under active development.
+Aspects of packaging and deployment of dynamic plugins are subject to change

 This project is an example approach to developing a new set of dynamic plugins by starting from a newly created Backstage application.
 The code in this repository is at the state where the plugins should be deployable to OpenShift (OCP) after building.
 This guide will go through the steps leading up to this state, and continue on to describe the commands needed to upload the dynamic plugin static content to a standalone httpd server that runs alongside the Red Hat Developer Hub instance.

 The initial steps will focus on an operator based Developer Hub installation, perhaps a future update to this README can add the specifics for the Helm-based installation.

-At a high level plugin development involves bootstrapping a new Backstage instance using the Backstage `create-app` script, using `yarn new` to create new plugins developing these plugins using their respective development setup.
+At a high level plugin development involves bootstrapping a new Backstage instance using the Backstage `create-app` script, using `yarn new` to create new plugins, and finally developing these plugins using their respective development setup.
 The provided Backstage app gives an integration point to try all of the plugins together in a Backstage instance by statically integrating the plugins into the Backstage application code.

 Once the plugin functionality is working as intended the plugins can be bundled and deployed to Developer Hub running on OCP by adding an additional build target to each plugin to export the dynamic plugin's static assets in a way that can be loaded by Developer Hub.